VISEONIO/VISEONIO/README.md

 **AI-Native Web Discovery Platform | Smarter.SEO Solutions**

-VISEON ([VISEON.IO](https://viseon.io)) is the world's first fully automated AI-native web discovery platform, designed to prevent your brand from getting lost in the digital archives while negating the need to spend extensively to be found.
+VISEON ([VISEON.IO](https://viseon.io)) is the world's first fully automated AI-native web discovery audit platform, designed to prevent your brand from getting lost in the digital archives while negating the need to spend extensively to be found.

 ## Overview

 VISEON revolutionises how businesses approach search engine optimisation and web discovery through advanced AI-powered automation.
-Our platform provides intelligent, data-driven knowledge graph metadata 'SEO' solutions that adapt to the ever-changing digital landscape.
-Also providing audit and compliance capability.
+Our platform provides intelligent, data-driven knowledge graph metadata 'SEO' solutions that adapt to the frameworks of the ever-changing digital landscape.
+Providing audit and compliance capability.

 ## Key Features